avery-blanchard/container-ima/README.md

 `sudo ./probe`

 ### Ubuntu
-Prerequisite: Upgrade the kernel to 6.2.x and enable bpf in CONFIG_LSM. \
+Prerequisite: Upgrade the kernel to 6.2.x (or newer) and enable bpf in CONFIG_LSM. \
 Disclaimer: Be aware that packages from universe or multiverse will be installed along with linux-image-unsigned-6.2.0-*'s build dependencies.
 Those packages do not receive any reviews or updates from the Ubuntu security team.
 Alternatively, you may compile a kernel from source, which does not require any dependencies from universe or multiverse. \
+For Ubuntu 22.04LTS: \
 `apt-get update` \
 Note: make sure deb-src sources are not commented out in /etc/apt/sources.list. \
 `apt-cache search linux-image-unsigned-6.2.0 generic` \